piviitech/hashtag-composer/docs/README.md

 # API Specification Tools Notes

+## TL;DR
+Look into the swagger.yaml file.
+The REST API is defined there in human-consumable plaintext form.

+**Why?** Backend and frontend people can talk about the API and agree on the structure before starting coding.
+Frontend people don't have to dive into the server code to know what responses and requests should look like.
+Backend people know what'll be expected from the server.

+## Storytime

 Here the docs will be defined in either one or two different rest-api doc toools available, to be played with and compared.